NguyenCatNguyen/Information-Security/README.md

 - Terminology: Cryptography, Cryptosystem
 - Caesar cipher, shift ciphers, substitution ciphers
 - Frequency analysis
+- Terminology: Cryptanalysis, Cryptology.
+- Vigenere cipher, polyalphabetic ciphers.
 - `Cipher` is a method of hiding the meaning of a message
 - `Cipher attack` is a method of breaking a cipher
 - `Ciphertext` is the result of encryption
-### Security goals
+### I. Security goals
 - Confidentiality : only sender and the intended receiver understand message  content.
 - Message integrity: receiver can ensure message is not altered ( in transit or afterwards)
-- End-point authentication: sender and receiver can confirm
+- End-point authentication: sender and receiver can confirm the identity of each other.

-### Terminology: Cryptography
+### II.
+Terminology: Cryptography
-#### Cryptography
+#### 1. Cryptography
 - Cryptography conceals data against unauthorized access
     - It includes encipherment, digital signature, authentication exchange,..
     - Intruder who may try to block, intercept, modify, or fabricate the message
         - Eve: eavesdropper
         - Mallory: malicious attacker
-- Encryption is the process of encoding a message so that its meaning is not obvious.
+- `Encryption` is the process of encoding a message so that its meaning is not obvious.
+- `Decryption` is the process of decoding a message so that its meaning is obvious.
-#### Cryptosystem
+#### 2. Cryptosystem
 - Cryptosystem is a system for encryption and decryption
+    - A cryptographic algorithm
+    - A set of all possible plaintexts
+    - A set of all possible ciphertexts
+    - A set of all possible keys
-- Cryptographic algorithm (aka cipher) is a mathematical function that transforms plaintext into ciphertext
+- Cryptographic algorithm (aka cipher) is a mathematical function that transforms plaintext into ciphertext.
+    - The algorithm that takes a key to convert plaintext to ciphertext and back.

-#### What should we know?
+#### 3. What should we know?
 - To understand cryptography, we want to know:
     1. The way in which the plaintext is transformed into ciphertext
         - cryptographic algorithms.